What is the RNBS program for and how is it structured?

 Is there any required in-person instruction?

-The two-day in-person Orientation is mandatory.
-In terms of courses, most courses are offered in both fully online and intensive format.
-Intensives are held in Salem and occasionally Portland, and they require attendance for two 2-day sessions during the term.
+The one-day in-person orientation is mandatory.
+In terms of courses, most courses are fully online, with exception of clinical placements and one intensive.
+The intensive is held in Salem (occasionally Portland), and requires attendance for a two 2-day session during the term students take NRS 410B.
 Attendance at graduation is not required but it is highly encouraged.